 3. Chaos Walking by Patrick Ness

-This YA science fiction series is something I read when I wasn’t the target audience anymore.
-I think I was in my early twenties.
-I enjoyed it a lot, though.
+I read this YA science fiction series when I wasn’t the target audience anymore.
+I think I was in my early twenties, but I enjoyed it a lot anyway.
 It’s set in a dystopian world (the New World) where all living creatures can hear each other’s thoughts.
 Also, there are no women.
 Todd meets Viola from the Old World, a girl whose thoughts he cannot hear, and the two must warn the incoming settlers of a forming army and war that’s about to happen.
 The story is adventurous, gripping and emotional, full of universal truths about humans.
 I loved it as an adult, and I’m sure I would’ve loved it as a child/teenager too.

 2. Bridget Jones by Helen Fielding